zdellaert/LaserCoral/code/RNA-seq-bioinf.md

 gunzip Pocillopora_acuta_HIv2.genes.gff3.gz #unzip gff annotation file
 ```

-### Convert GFF files to GTF format for Stringtie
+### Convert GFF files to GTF format for Stringtie assembler

+The gff3 file provided with the *Pocillopora acuta* genome is missing some features that are necessary for this pipeline (Stringtie specifically).
+I can correct the gff3 file and add those fields, but it is easier to convert the gff3 to a gtf file and automatically add those fields in the process.
 In order to do this, I am going to use the program [gffread](https://github.com/gpertea/gffread).

-[Sam White](https://github.com/kubu4) from the Roberts lab has a good example of this [here](https://robertslab.github.io/sams-notebook/posts/2022/2022-03-01-Data-Wrangling---P.generosa-Genome-GFF-Conversion-to-GTF-Using-gffread/index.html) and [here for P. acuta!](https://robertslab.github.io/sams-notebook/posts/2023/2023-01-26-Data-Wrangling---P.acuta-Genome-GFF-to-GTF-Conversion-Using-gffread/index.html), but I want to use the command line version of gffread within andromeda.

-We already have gffread installed on Andromeda, which I found using "module avail gff".
-It is located at *gffread/0.12.7-GCCcore-11.2.0*.
 Information and documentation about this package can be found on [the github examples page](https://github.com/gpertea/gffread/tree/master/examples).

-"Filter, convert or cluster GFF/GTF/BED records, extract the sequence of transcripts (exon or CDS) and more.
-By default (i.e. without -O) only transcripts are processed, discarding any other non-transcript features.
-Default output is a simplified GFF3 with only the basic attributes."

-"In order to obtain the GTF2 version of the same transcript records, the -T option should be added:"

-`gffread annotation.gff -T -o annotation.gtf`

-I am also going to add a "-E" flag, to remove any "non-transcript features and optional attributes."

-`gffread -E annotation.gff -o ann_simple.gff`

 ```
 nano scripts/gffread.sh